 (l-r) Both arms have completely straightened, thrown outward by the powerful pivot of the body.
 The momentum of the arms and club are now dragging the body around to the finish.
 The right arm and club are on plane.
 His right side is perpendicular to the ground, his arms are relaxed and his right foot is on the toe.
 A great finish to a great swing!

-Brady Riggs is a Golf Tips Senior Instruction Editor and one of the most sought-after teachers in Southern California.
+Brady Riggs is a Golf Tips Top 25 Instructor.
 He's located at Woodley Lakes, G.C.
 Check out his entry in our Top 10 Best Swing Tips Ever.